18 Feb Why Do My Hands Go Numb When I Sleep?

 The spinal nerves send signals from the brain to the other parts of the body (and vice versa).
 Sometimes these nerves in the spine can be damaged by a bulging spinal disc, vertebrae fracture, or injury.
 When this happens, the patient can experience pain, as well as numbness in the extremities.

 If you are experiencing prolonged bouts on numbness in your hands, feet, or elsewhere in the body, contact a spine specialist right away to diagnose your condition and discuss treatment options.
-Spinal nerve damage typically should be treated quickly with a minimally invasive spine procedure to prevent permanent consequences.
+Spinal nerve damage typically should be treated quickly with a minimally invasive keyhole spine procedure to prevent permanent consequences.